Chief Executive Officer

 Darryl Connors - Chief Business Officer

 Darryl Connors moved to St. Petersburg, Florida, as a teenager.
-He originally went to school to be a biologist.
 He then was accepted into the School of Health Care Sciences in the United States Air Force for a pharmaceutical career.
 During that time, he was on the Military Powerlifting Team.
 After five and a half years, he entered the civilian world working in a hospital pharmacy.

 His career then took him into manufacturing at the Tier II level automobile industry, which in turn led him to the RV industry.
 Working his way up the corporate ladder, he was an owner of his first business at the young age of 29.
-He has since owned and operated as the CEO of all of his businesses.
+He has since owned and operated as the President and CEO of all of his businesses.
 His last RV company was sold in 2018.